 As an international student, you are allowed to work in the United States during and after completing your course of study.
 However, there are regulations that have specific requirements and restrictions.
 If you wish to work in the United States, you must plan ahead and work closely with ISSS and the Career Center during your time at UMBC.

 Below is more information about the various resources and support we offer for international students.
 All Career Center resources are available to both undergraduate and graduate international students.
 You are encouraged to make an appointment with us to discuss your resume, interview tips, or job search strategy.

 Resume Tips for International Students

-The Career Center offers drop-in resume reviews, 2-4 pm., Monday-Friday.
+The Career Center offers drop-in resume reviews, 2:00-3:45 pm., Monday-Thursday.
 These 15 minute sessions are an excellent way for you to receive tips to developing a resume or have a professional offer you advice on changes that will better highlight your strengths and qualifications.
 Be sure to check out the Prepare Your Documents section for up-to-date resume advice and samples.